mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Styles

-- Renamed `fade` to `alpha` to better describe the functinality of the utility.
+- Renamed `fade` to `alpha` to better describe the it's functionality.

 ```diff
 - import { fade } from '@material-ui/core/styles';